edoardottt/cariddi/README.md

   -ext int
     	Hunt for juicy file extensions.
 Integer from 1(juicy) to 7(not juicy).
   -h	Print the help.
+  -headers string
+    	Use custom headers for each request E.g. -headers "Cookie: auth=yes;;Client: type=2".
+  -headersfile string
+    	Read from an external file custom headers (same format of headers flag).
   -i string
     	Ignore the URL containing at least one of the elements of this array.
   -intensive